 The Grand Lisboa Hotel’s upscale Italian concept shares a cellar with the other Grand Award winner on the property, Robuchon Au Dôme.
 Together they have a whopping inventory of 500,000 bottles that represent a range of international regions in depth, with Bordeaux and Burgundy a focus.

 Clos Maggiore • London • 2014

 Local wine wholesaler Paul Corrett first opened Clos Maggiore in a single townhouse space.
-Six years later, he bought the entire building and transformed it into a charming inn with a bolstered wine program.
+Six years later, he bought the entire building and transformed it into a space reminiscent of the enchanting inns one would find in Provence or Tuscany, with a bolstered wine program.
 The British-influenced Provençal cuisine is particularly wine-friendly and seamless pairings abound on the French-focused list.

 Commander’s Palace • New Orleans • 2012